About Me

 David Zwirner, 2022

-I’m a member of the Association of Art Editors, Editorial Freelancers Association, and ACES: The Society for Editing (see my 2021 interview with ACES here).
+I’m also a member of the Editorial Freelancers Association and ACES: The Society for Editing (see my 2021 interview with ACES here).

 Personally speaking…

-In November 2023, I was fortunate to meet artist Shinji Ohmaki (strolling through his own exhibition!) while at the National Art Center, Tokyo, Japan.
+Me with artist Shinji Ohmaki, who I met while he was strolling through his own exhibition at the National Art Center, Tokyo, Japan.

 I’m a native of the great state of Maine.
 I’ve lived in Boston, Los Angeles, New York City, and Bloomington, Indiana.
 Since 2008, I’ve been based in Chapel Hill, North Carolina.